edemartel/edemartel.github.com/_drafts/on-the-subject-of-busty-champions.md

 ### Bring the women!

-I still believe there are not enough women playing non casual games.
-And maybe we should stop making games like men are the only thing in existence.
-I'm not saying we should make all the female characters ugly, but simply that perhaps we should think more about the consequences of a specific art design on the message that the game is sending.
-Now, of course, having more _inclusive_ games won't be enough to attract the female gamers.
-After all, there's still the [douchebag problem](http://fatuglyorslutty.com/), which I have no idea how to fix.
-I don't think there's an actual solution to that one.
-At least their behavior is no longer encouraged.
-Except on Reddit.
-But Reddit is the scum of the Web, so that's to be expected.
-But we still have to do something, because otherwise the hardcore gaming scene will remain a sausage fest.
+I still believe there are not enough women playing non casual games, and I guess that maybe thinking about them when designing a game is a step in the right direction.
 But that's a subject for another article (because this one is getting long winded).

 So, yeah.
 Don't whine about the tits, just carry harder.
 Preferably with a female champion.
 But stay polite, and don't act like a douchebag.